 - Click on Software Update.

-From here, you'll be able to manually install the tvOS 14 update.
+From here, you can manually install the Apple TV update.

 Do you have any questions about tvOS 14?
 Put them in the comments and we'll help you out!